 - Choose the Format tab.

 - Click Delete table.

-Our guide continues below with more information on deleting a table in Google Docs including pictures of these steps.
+Our guide continues below with more information on how to delete a table in Google Docs, including pictures of these steps.

 Google Docs – Delete Table Instructions (Guide with Pictures)

 The steps in this article assume that you already have an existing Google Docs document with a table and that you want to remove the entire table from the document.
 This doesn’t hide the table but actually deletes it.

 Therefore you won’t be able to get the table back later unless you choose to restore a version of the document that contained the table.
 If you’re deleting your table because you need it to be bigger, you may want to consider landscape orientation instead of portrait.

 Step 1: Sign in to your Google Drive and open the document containing the table that you would like to remove.